davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 ### WiFi Adapter Card
 PCI card has 3 antennas.
 The BT/WiFi card only has 2 antenna connections due to its small size (for laptops).
 Works fine, but a desktop-style card with 3 antenna connections (iMac) could have been used.

+According to [this reddit post](https://www.reddit.com/r/hackintosh/comments/an7u0a/inteli99900k32gb_ramvega_64_everything_works/), the [BCM94352Z NGFF 802.11ac Dual Band Wireless WIFI Card Module for Lenovo](https://pcpartpicker.com/product/wmw7YJ/richer-r-wifi-card-bcm94352z-ngff-80211ac-dual-band-wireless-wifi-card-module-for-lenovo-b50-70n50-70b40-80b50-80e40-30e40-70e40-80y40-70y40-80y50-70y50-80y50-70-touchy50-80-touchy-yo) could have worked in the Intel wifi card slot.
+If that's the case, an ITX board and case could have been used.

 ## macOS
 macOS Mojave version 10.14.2
 * Format USB (minimum 8 GB) `diskutil eraseDisk JHFS+ USB /dev/disk#`